-Maria Løkke Rasmussen, Director and Senior Advisor, MA in Education Studies and International Development Studies.
+Maria Løkke Rasmussen, Director and Senior Advisor, MA in Educational Studies and International Development Studies.

-Maria has worked intensively with and taught the Human Rights Based Approach and Human Rights Education.
+Maria has worked intensively with and taught the Human Rights Based Approach as well as Human Rights Education.

-Maria has local experiences from long engagements within Denmark, Greenland, Nepal, Cambodia, Vietnam, Malawi, Ukraine and shorter consultancies in Finland, Moldova, Belarus, Turkmenistan, Kenya, Rwanda, Tanzania, Uganda, Bhutan, Kuwait / Iraq.
+Maria has local experiences from long engagements in Denmark, Greenland, Nepal, Cambodia, Vietnam, Malawi, the Ukraine and shorter consultancies in Finland, Moldova, Belarus, Turkmenistan, Kenya, Rwanda, Tanzania, Uganda, Bhutan, Kuwait / Iraq.

 Maria is based in Copenhagen, Denmark.